This information is for you if you are considering treatment for symptoms of the menopause.

 Treatment for premature menopause involves the replacement of hormones in the form of either HRT or the combined oral contraceptive pill.
 Both are effective in treating hot flushes and keeping your bones strong.

 It is important for you to continue the treatment at least until the average age of natural menopause.
-By taking HRT, you are simply replacing the hormones your body is lacking, and so there are no added risks.
+By taking HRT, you are replacing the hormones your body is lacking, and so there are no added risks.

 If you are thinking about getting pregnant, you will need a referral to a fertility specialist.
 Your healthcare professional may also suggest referral to a menopause specialist.